Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 Those who practice this technique are known as Tachists.

-Tenebrism is one of the most drastic painting techniques in the art world.
+Tenebrism is one of the most drastic painting techniques in the art world introduced to us through the paintings of Caravaggio.

-It is the practice of using stark contrasts of light and dark to enhance the dramatic impact of figurative compositions.
+It uses stark contrasts of light and dark to enhance the dramatic impact of figurative compositions.

 The figures in tenebrist paintings are frequently depicted against a background of extreme darkness.